Web Analytics Made Easy -

 By Healthwriter

-Although no one ever expects that they will acquire a sexually transmitted infection, STIs are common, with an estimated 20 million STIs contracted each year in the United States.
+Although no one ever expects that they will acquire a Sexually Transmitted Infection, STIs are common, with an estimated 20 million STIs contracted each year in the United States.

 These infections are most prevalent among the under 25's, but anyone can develop an STI if they don't take the necessary precautions during sexual activity.
-Sexually transmitted infections don't always cause symptoms, allowing their progression which increases your risk of a range of serious complications.

 1. Infertility

-If chlamydia and gonorrhea are left untreated, you can develop pelvic inflammatory disease (PID), which can cause infertility.
-There is a relatively high chance of you developing PID, and according to the CDC, as many as 15% of women with chlamydia develop this additional infection.
+If Chlamydia and Gonorrhea are left untreated, you can develop Pelvic Inflammatory Disease (PID), which can cause Infertility.
+There is a relatively high chance of you developing PID, and according to the CDC, as many as 15% of women with Chlamydia develop this additional infection.

-Untreated chlamydia can also infect the fallopian tubes directly, and even without any symptoms, your fallopian tubes can suffer permanent damage.
+Untreated Chlamydia can also infect the Fallopian Tubes directly, and even without any symptoms, your fallopian tubes can suffer permanent damage.

 2. Pregnancy Complications

-Note: You can avoid Health Problems if your STI is Detected & Treated.
+Note: Avoid Health Issues if your STD is Detected & Treated.

 3. Increased Risk of Certain Cancers

-If you have a chronic hepatitis B infection, your chances of developing liver cancer are also one hundred times higher than someone without the virus.
-Alternatively, if you have a more advanced stage of HIV, you are more likely to develop cervical cancer, Kaposi sarcoma or non-Hodgkin lymphoma.
+If you have a Chronic Hepatitis B infection, your chances of developing Liver Cancer are also one hundred times higher than someone without the virus.

 4. Infection with HIV

-If you have an STI, you are at increased risk of acquiring HIV from oral, vaginal or anal sex, as highlighted by an article from Current Opinion in HIV and AIDS.
-All types of STI increase levels of inflammation within your body, which increases the number of immune cells in the infected area, allowing HIV to take hold more easily.
+All types of STI increase levels of Inflammation within your body, which increases the number of immune cells in the infected area, allowing HIV to take hold more easily.

-Sexually transmitted infections that cause ulcers, such as syphilis and herpes, also allow HIV easier access to your body.
+Sexually transmitted infections that cause Ulcers, such as Syphilis and Herpes, also allow HIV easier access to your body.

 5. Death